 For example, did measuring your clicks on the contents of your email inform your content marketing, and result in more leads?
 If it did then keep measuring it.

 To understand if a metric is worth tracking, test it first.
 Optimize based on that hunch and it may be a number that can guide your demand generation tactics.

 Reuse and recycle isn’t just an environmental tip, it’s a tactic for building an efficient demand generation program.
 After measuring success it’s time to consider your successful content a parts bin for future content.

-For example, you have a ideas for a blog post or white paper but it’s not enough for a stand alone piece, or you don’t have the time to produce it.
-Consider reusing images, paragraphs and messages from previous content to help fill it out.
+For example, you have ideas for a blog post or white paper but it’s not enough for a stand alone piece, or you don’t have the time to produce it.
+Consider reusing images, paragraphs, and messages from previous content to help fill it out.
 This can speed up content production and get the idea tested quickly.

 If you're struggling with fresh content ideas, consider how you can take your best content and follow up with a deeper dive, an update, or a new angle.
 Or take the approach to your topic using an approach that is already working, for example, a success story or how-to, and apply it to a new topic.